Princess Charlotte helps deliver meals to the elderly in lockdown ahead of her fifth birthday

-Princess Charlotte already has her dad William wrapped around her little finger, and now she's winning the hearts of local residents as she turns five tomorrow.
+Princess Charlotte already has her dad William wrapped around her little finger, and now she's winning the hearts of local residents as she turns 5 tomorrow.

 Kensington Palace released new pictures of the princess ahead of her birthday as she helped her parents deliver home-made pasta to isolated Norfolk citizens earlier this week, reports the Daily Mail.